-4.2.2 Domains Excluded from the Study
+4.2.2 Domains Excluded from Further Study

 The following six domains (listed here below) are part of the Fishery and Marine Sciences Data Analysis Sector.
-Although, they are not furthered study in other sections, they are described in Appendix A to give an overall view of the Sector.
-They are excluded from the study as when taking into account the objectives of EGI-Engage to explore this sector for high interest areas to collaborate in the future; the following six were less attractive.
+Although, they are not further studied in other sections, they are described in Appendix A to complete an overall view of the Sector.
+They are excluded from the study as when taking into account the objectives of EGI-Engage to explore this sector for high interest areas to collaborate in the future; they were less attractive.
 Motivations include lower volumes of data compared to other domains, fairly new domain, and engagement possibilities for EGI.